-A person may also feel embarrassed about having this skin condition on their hands.
+A person may feel embarrassed about having this skin condition on their hands.

-However, various treatment options and lifestyle changes can positively impact symptoms and the skin’s appearance.
+However, various treatment options and lifestyle strategies can positively affect the symptoms and the skin’s appearance.

 Psoriasis can appear differently on the skin, depending on a person’s skin tone.

-Learn more about what psoriasis can look like on black skin here.
+Learn more about what psoriasis can look like on black skin.

-People with psoriasis may experience flare-ups.
-This means they can experience changes to the symptoms and appearance of psoriasis.
+People with psoriasis may experience flare-ups, which are periods when the symptoms and appearance of psoriasis worsen.

 Symptoms can vary according to the location of psoriasis.
 Hand psoriasis can affect the hands, feet, and nails.